Performance reference for Splunk Enterprise Security

 - For other apps and add-ons installed in your environment, deploy them with the deployment server if appropriate.
 See About deployment server and forwarder management in Updating Splunk Enterprise Instances.

-deploymentclient.conffile containing references to the deployment server.
+deploymentclient.conffile containing references to the deployment server and restart Splunk.

 If you install Splunk Enterprise Security in a virtualized environment, you need the same memory and CPU allocation as a non-virtualized bare-metal environment.

 Consider the following guidelines to deploy Splunk Enterprise Security in a virtualized environment:

 - Test the storage IOPS across all Splunk platform indexer nodes simultaneously to ensure that the IOPS match the reference hardware specification used in your environment.
 See Reference Hardware in the Capacity Planning Manual.

 Insufficient storage performance is a common cause for poor search response and timeouts when scaling the Splunk platform in a virtualized environment.

 - Use thick provisioned storage.
 Thin provisioning storage might impact performance.

 - Hyper-threaded cores are not treated as extra cores.
 If you're running VMs on machines with hyper-threading enabled, you must double the vCPU count.
 For example, use 32 vCPUs instead of 16 physical cores.